 - Appeal the decision.
 This must be done in writing no more than 21 days after the decision has been communicated to them.
 Please see the section Appeal a Decision for more information.

-If an applicant has accepted the offer, they must also supply any outstanding documentation and/or payments within 6 weeks of the decision.
+If an applicant has accepted the offer, they must also supply any outstanding documentation and/or payments by the date stated in the offer of grant letter.
 Any outstanding documentation and/or payments required will be notified to the applicant.

 These may include: